canonical/ubuntu.com/HACKING.md

 #### How it works

-The `navigation.yaml` file is read in `webapp/settings.py` to create a Django settings objects `django.conf.settings.NAV_SECTIONS`.
+The `navigation.yaml` file is read in `webapp/settings.py` to create a Flask settings objects `django.conf.settings.NAV_SECTIONS`.

 This is then used in `webapp.context_processors.navigation` in `webapp/context_processors.py` to add two items to the template context: